Body Builder Nutrition: Facts About Protein, Carbs & Fat

 People always judge a protein powder by the number of advertised grams per serving: “This one only has 17 grams, it’s not as good as this one that has 50 grams!”

 Wrong, wrong, wrong.
-The protein contains four calories per gram, that’s how it’s measured, meaning that it doesn’t matter what the label says, they are using different scoop sizes and number of scoops per serving to get that advertised amount.
+The protein contains four calories per gram, that’s how it’s measured, meaning that it doesn’t matter what the label says, they are using different scoop sizes and the number of scoops per serving to get that advertised amount.

-Since protein is four calories per gram, and scoop sizes are measured in grams, if you used a standard scoop size and quantity, you would get the same amount of protein, regardless of the brand name (excepting minor variances for fat and carb content).
+Since protein is four calories per gram, and scoop sizes are measured in grams, if you used a standard scoop size and quantity, you would get the same amount of protein, regardless of the brand name (except minor variances for fat and carb content).

-Test this out yourself, the next time you’re at the vitamin store, compare protein labels.
+Test this out yourself, the next time you’re at the vitamin store, and compare protein labels.
 Note the protein, carb, and fat per serving.
 Now note the scoop size and how many scoops equal one serving.
 You will see that any label with a high advertised protein content is using a large scoop and probably two scoops a serving.
-A smaller scoop and a serving amount corresponding to a protein with a lower advertised amount.
+A smaller scoop and a serving amount correspond to a protein with a lower advertised amount.

 Now let’s get back to my main topic regarding protein.
 The timing of protein is the key to maintaining a positive nitrogen balance and staying in an anabolic state.
 You should take in protein every 3-4 hours; your protein intake should be evenly divided up throughout the day over the course of 5-6 meals.
-This can be three main meals and 2-3 high protein snacks or shakes.
+This can be three main meals and 2-3 high-protein snacks or shakes.